bmikolaj/direscraw/README.md

 ####Optional parameters
 `-h` for help

-`-n`,`--nosum` will run the program without `errcalc` thus creating no Error Percentage and Runtime Calculation files.
+`-n`, `--nosum` will run the program without `errcalc` thus creating no Error Percentage and Runtime Calculation files.

-`-b BLACKLIST`, `--blacklist BLACKLIST` specifies a list of files and/or directories separated by a space to omit from rescuing (case-sensitive).
+`-b BLACKLIST`, `--blacklist BLACKLIST` specifies a list of files and/or directories (separated by a space) to omit from rescuing (case-sensitive).

+`-r`, `--resume` will resume a previously-interrupted session of `direscraw` skipping already rescued files.

 ###Example
-`use@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b .mp3 'Pictures Of Me'` (This will omit all mp3 files and a directory called Pictures Of Me).
+`user@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b song.mp3 'Pictures Of Me'` (This will omit a file song.mp3 and a directory called Pictures Of Me).

-Note: Directories and files with spaces or characters that need escaping can be put in quores.
+Note: Directories and files with characters that need escaping can be put in quotes.
+Files and directories are case-sensative.
+Wildcards are not accepted.

 ##Uninstall
 * Run the following command to uninstall;